Skip to main content

 Continue.dev itself does not send your code to any server.
 What the extension does depends on which model provider you connect it to.
 Pointed at a local Ollama instance, your code stays local.
 Pointed at OpenAI or Anthropic, your code is subject to their respective policies.
 Privacy is a function of your configuration.

-Can I run Bodega One fully offline?
+Can I run Bodega One Code fully offline?

 Yes.
 Air-gap mode enforces nine independent layers blocking network egress.
 Works on a laptop with no internet connection, in an air-gapped environment, or on a flight.
 The agent runs locally against your local model with zero outbound calls.

-When is Bodega One available?
+When is Bodega One Code available?

 The April 24 switch